-Designed to equip those working within or intending to join the internal audit profession with the conceptual understanding, knowledge and skills to contribute positively to the organisations that they work for, our Internal Audit Management and Consultancy course will help to develop you into a director, manager or consultant in today's challenging but rewarding audit sector.
+Designed to equip those working within or intending to join the internal audit profession with the tools to benefit organisations, our Internal Audit Management and Consultancy Master’s course will help to develop you into a director, manager or consultant in today's challenging but rewarding audit sector.

 Close ties with the Chartered Institute of Internal Auditors UK & Ireland (IIA UKI) and accreditation from the Internal Auditing Educators Partnership program from the IIA Inc. ensures our course is fresh and relevant.